-Alumni of COPLAC-sponsored and -funded distance digital liberal arts seminars have gone on to do incredible things, taking their course experiences with them.
+Alumni of COPLAC-sponsored and -funded distance digital liberal arts seminars have gone on to do incredible things in a wide variety of professions, taking their course experiences with them.

 After completing COPLAC's Century America project, I went on to graduate with a self-designed Bachelor's degree in public history from the University of Wisconsin-Superior.
 I am currently using the skills I gained through Century America working at a local museum, doing everything from giving tours of a ship and a mansion, to conducting oral history interviews, creating exhibits, sorting and digitizing historic ship images, helping with events, and working as an assistant to the archivist.
 I am also working under a short-term grant at a university archive.
 There, I have archived a collection of nearly 9,200 technical drawings of ships.
 The next steps in the process are creating an online searchable database and writing articles.
 In my free time, I enjoy playing folk instruments, taking photos, gardening, and visiting with friends from around the world.